StrawhatRA/NLP-Tweet-Investor/README.md

 ## Process

-1) First, Joe needs to find a nice and bloody stock!
+1) [NLP Analysis](https://github.com/JakeKJShin/2_The_Moon_Investing_Beat_Down_Stock/tree/main/Step1_NLP) : First, Joe needs to find a nice and bloody stock!
 He'll utilize the Twitter API to create a custom dataframe of tweets containing negative sentiment.
-2) Next, Joe will perform Technical Analysis and compare the stock price vs. the 21/50/200 EMAs.
+2) [Technical Analysis](https://github.com/JakeKJShin/2_The_Moon_Investing_Beat_Down_Stock/tree/main/Step2_TA) : Next, Joe will perform Technical Analysis and compare the stock price vs. the 21/50/200 EMAs.
 He'll look for extreme outliers, generate signals, then compare the general perfomance of the signals 1 month after relative to SPY.
-3) Lastly, what does the decision tree model say about this stock?
+3) [Decision Tree Mode;](https://github.com/JakeKJShin/2_The_Moon_Investing_Beat_Down_Stock/tree/main/Step3_Decision%20Tree%20Model) : Lastly, what does the decision tree model say about this stock?
 Will the model forecast the next trading session to move up or down?

 ## Data Source